 An 'extremely dangerous' tornado in Selma, Ala., damages buildings and uproots trees

-SELMA, Ala. — A large tornado damaged homes and uprooted trees in Alabama Thursday as a powerful storm system pushed through the South.
+SELMA, Ala. — A giant, swirling storm system billowing across the South spurred a tornado on Thursday that shredded the walls of homes, toppled roofs and uprooted trees in Selma, Alabama, a city etched in the history of the Civil Rights movement.

-The National Weather Service in Birmingham said a "large and extremely dangerous tornado" caused damage as it moved through Selma.
+The "large and extremely dangerous tornado" caused damage as it moved through the historic city, the National Weather Service said.

-The weather service issued a tornado emergency for several counties just north of the capital city of Montgomery as the same storm system moved eastward.
-"This is a life-threatening situation.
-Take shelter immediately," the Weather Service said of the reported tornado.

-The weather service said there are conformed reports of tree and structural damage in Selma and reports of damage in other counties.
+There were no immediate reports of deaths, but the weather service said there were confirmed reports of tree and structural damage in Selma and reports of damage in other counties.
+More than 50,000 customers were without power in Alabama, according to PowerOutage.us, which tracks outages nationwide.

-Former state Sen. Hank Sanders said he has been told there is damage "all over Selma."
+There is damage "all over Selma," former state Sen. Hank Sanders said he has been told.

 "A tornado has definitely damaged Selma.
 In fact, it hit our house, but not head-on.
 It blew out windows in the bedroom and in the living room.
 It is raining through the roof in the kitchen," Sanders said.